circuitnet/circuitnet.github.io/intro/quickstart.md

 `python decompress_IR_drop.py`

-This may take sometime, please be patient.
+This may takes at least 15 minutes and 200G storage space, please be patient.

 (2)Run preprocessing script to generate training set for corresponding tasks.
 Specify your task with option: congestion/DRC/IR_drop.